shackett/CRISPR-Caller/README.md

 - identify indels of the first allele
 - subtract first allele from degenerate call
 - identify indels of the second allele

+Output will be:
+- a chromatogram indicating called homozygous and heterozygous regions
+- a QC file indicating regions of the sanger sequence that are relatively high quality
+- an alignment - calling predicted indels for both alleles